IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 JanusGraph configuration (using BerkeleyDB) up and running.
 The reason that we create a headless service first is that our [StatefulSet needs to have a headless service](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations) to be responsible for the network identity of the Pods.

+### What is a StatefulSet
+A [StateFulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) is the object that is used to manage stateful applications.
+Similar to a Deployment, a
+StatefulSet manages pods that are based on an identical container spec.
+The difference is that in a Deployment, pods are interchangeable.
+But in a StatefulSet, they are not - each has a unique identifier that is maintained across any rescheduling.
+We will get into why this is important in part 2 of the tutorial.

 ### Create the JanusGraph project and API

-Let's dive into each a bit more deeply.
 At this point, we are familiar with using the Operator SDK to scaffold an operator for us.

 First, let's create our project directory: